pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

     datastore.setup_tables()

-Define an application class that uses the model and infrastructure.
+Now, let's define an application class that uses the domain and infrastructure code developed above.

-A factory method that creates new aggregates is defined as a method of the application class ``create_example_aggregate``.

 .. code:: python